pocketworks/pocketworks-web-2017/_jobs/design-lead.md

 If you’re up for it, we’d also like you to make sure we’re always improving our design processes, and influence our design direction in business planning meetings.

 If you join us, you’ll be designing digital products for a mixture of startups and established companies.
 The startup stuff is fun because you get to have a blank canvas, and potentially see the product grow.
-The established products are cool because you get to improve products used my 100,000+ users.
+The established products are cool because you get to improve products used by 100,000+ users.

 ## Is this right for you?